School of Fear

 Lulu might be incurably mean, but she’s also deathly afraid of confined spaces.
 And speaking of death, Theo can tell you how many people died from spider and insect bites in 2003, and why anything you might ever think of doing is dangerous to your survival.
 Garrison is a popular athlete, trying to keep his fear of water hidden from his peers.
 And Madeleine, who has an exterminator on speed-dial and never leaves home without a mosquito-netted veil and a healthy supply of insect repellent, takes arachnophobia to a whole new level.
 What do these four students have in common?
 They are sent to the very secret, very exclusive School of Fear.
 A word to the wise . . . don’t sample the Casu Frazigu.

-If you don’t let me on the fire escape, I swear you’ll never see your kids again,” Lulu said in her best gangster impression.
+"If you don’t let me on the fire escape, I swear you’ll never see your kids again,” Lulu said in her best gangster impression.

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .